Lesbians Against Pit Closures: History

 LAPC originated when a number of lesbian LGSM members decided they needed to split from LGSM to create a women-only space for lesbians.
 This was mainly due to issues concerning sexism, misogyny and lesbophobia among men in the LGSM movement.
-Ray Goodspeed, an LGSM member, says: "The men in the meetings were generally like men in most meetings," and according to founders of LAPC, when the issues of a lesbian-only organisation were discussed in LGSM, "they [LGSM members] often snorted with derision".
+Ray Goodspeed, an LGSM member, says: "The men in the meetings were generally like men in most meetings", and according to founders of LAPC, when the issues of a lesbian-only organisation were discussed in LGSM, "they [LGSM members] often snorted with derision".
 LAPC was also formed as a group to give women a voice, as with Women Against Pit Closures, to help bring feminist ideas into a working men's sphere, such as a miners' institute.
 Some women said they were intimidated by the gay men who made up the bulk of LGSM membership.

-The alliances which the campaign forged between LGBT and labour groups also proved to be an important turning point in the progression of LGBT issues in the United Kingdom.
+The alliances which the campaign forged between LGBTQ and labour groups also proved to be an important turning point in the progression of LGBT issues in the United Kingdom.
 Miners' labour groups began to support and endorse and participate in various LGBT pride events throughout the UK; at the 1985 Labour Party conference in Bournemouth, a resolution committing the party to support LGBT equality rights passed for the first time due to block voting support from the National Union of Mineworkers; and miners' groups were among the most outspoken allies of the LGBT community in the 1988 campaign against Section 28.